 I believe in the power of restorative touch.
 Ultimately, it’s your health and healing journey - let’s walk it together.

-After I became a mother I found a passion for working with women during their child bearing years.
-I started out as a Birth Doula and breastfeeding Counselor.
-As my family's needs changed and grew I began searching for other ways to continue pursuing my passion.
+Andrea started out as a Birth Doula and breastfeeding Counselor.
+As my family's needs changed, I began searching for other ways to continue pursuing my passion.
 I found myself Studying Massage Therapy and quickly fell in love.

 As a Massage Therapist I have taken training in many different modalities.
 I draw from my experience and training to help my clients reach their health goals.
 I tailor each session to the individual needs of my clients.